jsparentlab/parentlab/join/index.md

 ### Honours Projects

 Our lab accepts 4th year Carleton University and University of Ottawa undergraduate students for Honours projects.
 Prospective students should [contact Jean-Sébastien](https://jsparentlab.github.io/parentlab/contact/) in the Fall or Winter semester of their 3rd year to express their interest.
+Honours students will be fully trained to be able to take on all the demands their project requires.

 ### Summer Undergraduate Students

 The Parent Lab accepts undergraduate students from any Canadian university for full-time summer positions.
 This can be through the co-op program of your university or through the Government of Canada's [Federal Student Work Experience Program](https://www.canada.ca/en/public-service-commission/jobs/services/recruitment/students/federal-student-work-program.html).
 Prospective students should [contact Jean-Sébastien](https://jsparentlab.github.io/parentlab/contact/) to inquire about available positions.
-Students will have be able to commute to the Central Experimental Farm for the duration of their work term.
+Students will have be able to commute to Ottawa's Central Experimental Farm for the duration of their work term.